Bengals–Steelers rivalry: 1991–2003: Steelers in contention, Bengals struggle

 The Steelers returned to dominating the rivalry in the 1990s.
 Immediately following the Bengals' six-game winning streak, Pittsburgh won eight straight meetings from 1991 to 1994.

 On November 30, 1992, the Steelers sacked Bengals quarterback David Klingler ten times, one short of the single-game NFL record, en route to a 21–9 Steelers win.
 Combined with a 20–0 victory earlier in the season, the Steelers did not allow a touchdown to the Bengals in either of their two meetings that year.

 On October 19, 1995, the Bengals defeated the Steelers, 27–9 on Thursday Night Football.
 Despite outgaining the Bengals by 100 yards, the Steelers could not reach the end zone.
 In their second game that season, the Bengals had a 31–13 lead in the third quarter, but the Steelers scored 36 unanswered points to win 49–31.
-The Steelers would play in Super Bowl XXX that season, but lose to the Dallas Cowboys.
+The Steelers would play in Super Bowl XXX that season, but lost to the Dallas Cowboys.

 In 1998, the Bengals struggled to a 3–13 record, however, two of those wins came against the Steelers, as the Bengals earned their first sweep of the Steelers since 1990, and these two led to Bill Cowher's first losing season as Steelers head coach.

 Both teams opened new stadiums in the early 2000s.
-The Bengals opened Paul Brown Stadium in 2000 and the Steelers opened Heinz Field.
+The Bengals opened Paul Brown Stadium in 2000 and the Steelers opened Heinz Field in 2001.
 The two teams opened Heinz Field on October 7, 2001, a 16–7 Steelers win.
 The Steelers dominated the series in the early 2000s as they were perennial playoff contenders, while the Bengals finished near the bottom of the league.